-One of the components of the Outlook sync is the ability to connect you OfficeTools Schedule to your Outlook calendar.
-This can be very useful for mobile professionals who need to access their calendar on their phone.
+One of the components of the Outlook sync is the ability to connect your OfficeTools Schedule to your Outlook calendar.
+This can be very useful for mobile professionals who need to access their calendar on their phones.
 While there are some best practices that apply to the syncing of the calendar, the functionality is a two-way sync.
 This means that data can flow from OfficeTools to Outlook, or from Outlook to OfficeTools.

 The Outlook Sync is a separate application that links your OfficeTools database with your Outlook database in four different components.
 Because this is a separate application it does need to be installed on each staff member’s workstation who wants this functionality.

 Please note: The installation is a process that happens outside of the installation of OfficeTools Workspace so if you need technical support you can always give us a call at 661-794-2220 and speak with a technician for assistance with the installation.